TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ### @DATE_SPINE

 `@DATE_SPINE` returns the SQL required to build a date spine.
 The spine will include the start_date (if it is aligned to the datepart), AND it will include the end_date.
-This is different from the `date_spine` macro in `dbt-utils` which will NOT include the end_date.
-It's typically used to join in unique, hard-coded, date ranges to join with other tables/views, so people don't have to constantly adjust date ranges in `where` clauses across many SQL models.
+This is different from the [`date_spine`](https://github.com/dbt-labs/dbt-utils?tab=readme-ov-file#date_spine-source) macro in `dbt-utils` which will NOT include the end_date.
+It's typically used to join in unique, hard-coded, date ranges to with other tables/views, so people don't have to constantly adjust date ranges in `where` clauses across many SQL models.

 It supports the following arguments, in this order: